SUSE-Cloud/suse-cloud-appliances/kiwi/sles11-sp3/README.md

 Building this appliance from scratch requires the following:

 *   [SUSE Linux Enterprise Server (SLES) 11 SP3 installation media](https://download.suse.com/Download?buildid=Q_VbW21BiB4~) (you only need `SLES-11-SP3-DVD-x86_64-GM-DVD1.iso`; DVD2 is the source code)
-*   [SUSE Linux Enterprise High Availability Extension (SLE HAE) 11 SP3](https://download.suse.com/Download?buildid=x_3696pRI0w~) (again, you only need `SLE-HA-11-SP3-x86_64-GM-CD1.iso`)
-*   [SUSE Cloud 3 installation media](https://download.suse.com/Download?buildid=K3-lLTopFN4~) (again, you only need SUSE-CLOUD-3-x86_64-GM-DVD1.iso)
-*   Package repositories containing updates for each of the above, to obtain the latest bugfixes and enhancements.
-    *   Updates are available via subscriptions with a 60-day free evaluation; however all these products are Free Software, so of course you can still use them fully after 60 days - you just won't continue getting updates.
-    *   The easiest way to obtain the updates is probably via the [Subscription Management Tool (SMT) 11 SP3](https://download.suse.com/Download?buildid=l8FuDkiYOg0~) ([more info on SMT here](https://www.suse.com/solutions/tools/smt.html)).
-    *   Here are the links for free 60-day evaluations of [SLES](https://www.suse.com/products/server/eval.html), [SUSE Cloud](https://www.suse.com/products/suse-cloud/), and [SLE HAE](https://www.suse.com/products/highavailability/eval.html).
 *   [VirtualBox Guest Additions `.iso`](http://download.virtualbox.org/virtualbox/).
 Mount the `.iso` on the image-building host, and copy the `VBoxLinuxAdditions.run` file into `source/root/tmp` under this directory.

 ### Setting up the mountpoints